Federal income tax withholding (FITW)

 What is IRS Form W-4?

-Employees typically fill out a W-4 when starting a new job or when a significant change in their financial situation occurs, such as marriage, childbirth, or significant income adjustments.
-This ensures the withholding amount aligns closely with the employee’s actual tax obligation, minimizing the chances of overpaying taxes or facing a large balance at tax time.
+Employees typically complete a W-4 when starting a new job or when a significant change in their financial situation occurs, such as marriage, childbirth, or a significant income adjustment.
+This ensures the withholding amount closely aligns with the employee’s actual tax obligation, minimizing the risk of overpaying taxes or facing a large tax balance at tax time.

 The precise federal income tax withholding rate an employer uses varies by employee based on the employee's declared information and income.
 Employees can review each pay stub to see the exact FITW deduction for that paycheck or use the IRS’ tax withholding estimator to calculate federal income tax withholding proactively.